m4teen/stablecoin-peg-sim/README.md

 > The peg slips slowly due to loss of confidence.

 ### ❌ Scenario 3: Full Collapse
-> Severe price crash leads to extreme undercollateralization.
+> Severe price crash leads to extreme undercollateralisation.
 > The peg decays to a predefined floor ($0.80), simulating a crisis of confidence.

 ---